mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 # Reference environment

-Our reference environment is illustrated in {{fig-example-environment}}, in which a client-initiated flow is tunneled through the concentrator.
+The reference environment is illustrated in {{fig-example-environment}}, in which a client-initiated flow is tunneled through the concentrator.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~